-6(iii) Location of structures within and adjacent to the Area
+6 (iii) Location of structures within and adjacent to the Area

-Only one refuge facility is located at the southeastern coast in the Area.
-The King Sejong Station (Republic of Korea), which is located 2 km to the northwest of Narebski Point, is the closest major facility.
+One refuge facility is located at the southeastern coast of the Area.
+The King Sejong Station (Republic of Korea, 62°13'S, 58°47'W; Map 2), which is located 2 km to the northwest of Narębski Point, is the closest major facility and the Carlini Station (Argentina) is located 5 km to the southeast of Narębski Point.

-6(iv) Location of other protected areas in the vicinity
+6 (iv) Location of other protected areas in the vicinity

-- ASMA No. 1, Admiralty Bay, King George Island, South Shetland islands lies about 8 km northeast. - ASPA No. 125, Fildes Peninsula, King George Island, South Shetland islands lies about 11 km west. - ASPA No. 128, Western Shore of Admiralty Bay, King George Island, South Shetland islands lies about 17 km east. - ASPA No. 132, Potter Peninsula, King George Island, South Shetland islands lies about 5 km east. - ASPA No. 133, Harmony Point, Nelson Island, South Shetland islands lies about 25 km southwest. - ASPA No. 150, Ardley Island, King George Island, South Shetland islands lies about 9 km to the west. - ASPA No. 151, Lions Rump, King George Island, South Shetland islands lies about 35km northeast. - HSM No. 36, Replica of a metal plaque erected by Eduard Dallmann at Potter Cove, King George Island, lies about 5 km east. - HSM No. 50, Plaque to commemorate the research vessel Professor Siedlecki which landed in February 1976, Fildes Peninsula, King George Island lies about 10 km west. - HSM No. 51, Grave of W. Puchalski, an artist and a producer of documentary films, who died on 19 January 1979, lies about 18 km northeast. - HSM No. 52, Monolith erected to commemorate the establishment on 20 February 1985 of Great Wall Station (China), Fildes Peninsula, King George Island lies about 10 km west. - HSM No. 82, Plaque at the foot of the monument commemorating the Signatories to the Antarctic Treaty and successive IPYs, lies about 12 km west.
+- ASMA No. 1, Admiralty Bay, King George Island, South Shetland Islands lies about 8 km northeast. - ASPA No. 125, Fildes Peninsula, King George Island, South Shetland Islands lies about 11 km west. - ASPA No. 128, Western Shore of Admiralty Bay, King George Island, South Shetland Islands lies about 17 km east. - ASPA No. 132, Potter Peninsula, King George Island, South Shetland Islands lies about 5 km east. - ASPA No. 133, Harmony Point, Nelson Island, South Shetland Islands lies about 25 km southwest. - ASPA No. 150, Ardley Island, King George Island, South Shetland Islands lies about 9 km to the west. - ASPA No. 151, Lions Rump, King George Island, South Shetland Islands lies about 35km northeast. - HSM No. 36, Replica of a metal plaque erected by Eduard Dallmann at Potter Cove, King George Island, lies about 5 km east. - HSM No. 50, Plaque to commemorate the research vessel Professor Siedlecki which landed in February 1976, Fildes Peninsula, King George Island lies about 10 km west. - HSM No. 51, Grave of W. Puchalski, an artist and a producer of documentary films, who died on 19 January 1979, lies about 18 km northeast. - HSM No. 52, Monolith erected to commemorate the establishment on 20 February 1985 of Great Wall Station (China), Fildes Peninsula, King George Island lies about 10 km west. - HSM No. 82, Plaque at the foot of the monument commemorating the Signatories to the Antarctic Treaty and successive IPYs, lies about 12 km west. - HSM No. 86, No.1 Building at Great Wall Station, lies about 10 km west.

-6(v) Special zones within the Area
+6 (v) Special zones within the Area